L3MON4D3/LuaSnip/DOC.md

 `<Tab>` would not work almost all the time, and thus `link_roots` has to stay disabled.

-If the snippet is not a child, but a root, it can be exited when reaching to last node, `$0`, if `exit_roots` is enabled.
-This setting may avoid unexpected behavior by disallowing to jump earlier (finished) snippets.

 # Node

 Every node accepts, as its last parameter, an optional table of arguments.